 Residents who participate in our intensive outpatient program are also required to attend three 3-hour group sessions each week and one weekly individual session with our licensed professional addictions counselor.

 Residents are required to work, volunteer or attend school full time.
 Learning to balance work with self improvement, personal care and social obligations is excellent preparation for transitioning back into daily life without drugs and alcohol.

 Residents are responsible for purchasing their own groceries and preparing meals, other than Tuesday pizza night and Sunday’s communal meal, where one rotating group prepares a meal for the entire community.
-Laundry facilities are available in all apartments.
+Laundry facilities are available in all homes.
 Practicing these life skills strengthens self sufficiency which is essential to the recovery process.

 Next Step Recovery provides structured supervision by setting curfews and requiring written approval for weekends spent outside the recovery housing.
 This level of accountability helps residents feel safe and provides the structure necessary to help them succeed in early recovery.

 Residents must respect the anonymity of other residents in recovery.
 Personal or house business is confidential and should not be discussed outside of the weekly house meeting.
 Personal problems should be discussed privately with the Executive Director, House Manager, sponsor or counselor.